• Home

 Your favorite salon may not be able to use your long-preferred products at your next appointment as the state law banning cosmetics containing a variety of prohibited chemicals goes into effect on Dec.
 31.

-State lawmakers approved the Toxic-Free Cosmetics Act in 2024, and it became law at the beginning of 2025.
+State lawmakers approved the Toxic-Free Cosmetics Act in 2023, and it took effect at the beginning of 2025.
 However, it gave salons, retailers and other cosmetic distributors until the end of 2025 to discontinue using or selling cosmetics containing banned chemicals.
 Banned chemicals include:

 • ortho-phthalates